daniego/joviandss-icinga/readme.md

 - `value`: print only the numeric value
 - `kv`: print as metric=value
 - `nagios`: plugin-compatible output with perfdata

+### Thresholds
+- For the `nagios` format, you can pass `--warn` and `--crit` thresholds.
+- Thresholds are evaluated against the main numeric value of the metric.
+- For `load`, thresholds apply to the 1-minute load average (`load1`).
+- Other metrics (like percentages) compare directly to the numeric value.

 ### Icinga2 Integration